osg-htc/dosar/docs/ASP2022/05-ScriptingJob.md

 exit 0
 ```

+You will need to make this shell script executable with `chmod +x simple.sh`, and then you can run it with `./simple.sh 3 4`.

 Can you write a submit file to run this job?
 This should be easy--the script is your _Executable_, not `/bin/sh`.
 You may also want to change the name of your `submit.log`, `submit.out`, and `submit.err` in your `submit` file to be sure they are not written over when you run this submission.

 ## Challenge